-Foods and beverages are surprisingly one of the less common migraine triggers, but they still affect as much as 20% of migraine sufferers.
+Foods and beverages are surprisingly one of the less common migraine triggers, but they still affect as much as 20% of migraineurs.
 If you believe that food and drink may lead to the onset of your migraines, it is important to keep a journal to identify these easy to avoid triggers.
 Here are a few common categories of food triggers so that you have a basis for starting your search.

 First of all, we should explain what is meant by cured meats.
 This category of foods contains everything from hot dogs and bacon to sausages.
 What ingredient in cured meats can lead to migraines?
 In order to combat bacteria growth (and to preserve both flavor and color), these meats contain a substance called nitrites.
 This preservative can release nitric oxide in the body and lead to a widening of the blood vessels.
 Since blood flow to the brain has an effect on migraine occurrence, this could explain the connection between cured meats and the onset of migraines.